Draft Reading Series

 Curated by Kern Carter

-Readings by Kern Carter, George Elliott Clarke, Nadia Hohn, Khwahish Khan, Hanna Komar, and Brandon Reid
+Readings by Kern Carter, George Elliott Clarke, Nadia Hohn, Khwahish Khan, Hanna Komar, and Brandon Rei

 7 TO 9 P.M.
 E.S.T.